derFreemaker/FicsIt-Networks-Documentation/.pages/content/docs/FicsIt-Networks/filesystem.md

 | ---- | ---- | ----------- |
 | success | boolean | returns if it was able to mount the DevDevice |

-## filesystem.open(path: string, mode: FIN.Filesystem.openmode) -> File: FIN.Filesystem.File
+## filesystem.open(path: string, mode: FIN.Filesystem.File.Openmode) -> File: FIN.Filesystem.File

 Opens a file-stream and returns it as File-table.